 Admitting Narcotic Dependency

-It is difficult to finally admit to yourself and others that you’ve become addicted to narcotics.
+It is difficult to admit to yourself and others that you’ve become addicted to narcotics.
 You need to understand the role that narcotics play in your life.
 Are you currently taking them to help your recovery from an injury or are you driving yourself deeper and deeper into addiction?

 Treatment for Addiction to Narcotics